 Acetyl-CoA carboxylase (ACC) (EC 18.104.22.168), a member of the biotin-dependent carboxylase family, catalyzes the committed step of de novo fatty acid synthesis, namely, the carboxylation of acetyl-CoA to malonyl-CoA, which, in turn, serves as a donor of two-carbon units for the elongation process leading to the synthesis of palmitic acid, catalyzed by fatty acid synthase (EC 22.214.171.124).

-In bacteria, ACC is an multienzyme complex composed of two enzymes, biotin carboxylase (EC 126.96.36.199) and a carboxytransferase, plus a biotin carrier protein or BCP.
+In bacteria, ACC is an multienzyme complex composed of two enzymes, biotin carboxylase (EC 126.96.36.199) and a carboxytransferase, plus a biotin carboxyl-carrier protein or BCCP.

-Conversely, in mammals and birds, it is a multifunctional enzyme, as the two enzymatic activities, and BCP, are present on the same polypeptide chain.
+Conversely, in mammals and birds, it is a multifunctional enzyme, as the two enzymatic activities, and BCCP, are present on the same polypeptide chain.

 In higher plants both forms are present.